First Aid and CPR

 Coaches learn the progressive steps needed to teach both basic and advanced mountain biking skills, experiential teaching techniques, how to accommodate different learning styles and how to create a positive learning environment for young riders.
 Taught by ACA-certified skills trainers.
 MTB 101: Essential Skills is required for coach license Level 2 and Level 3.

 Note: MTB 101 is a prerequisite for MTB 201 and 101/201 MAY NOT be taken on the same day or successive days.
+Likewise, MTB 201 is a prerequisite for MTB 301 and 201/301 MAY NOT be taken on the same day or successive days.

 The ACA’s annual Leadership Summit brings together coaches, parents, volunteers and industry professionals to develop skills and knowledge, share strategies and build community.
 The conference promotes a holistic approach to coaching that creates an environment in which young people can grow and thrive, and is the best opportunity for new coaches to become acquainted with the best practices of coaching student-athletes.